StratifyLabs/StratifyBlog/content/device/2020-12-29-Filesystem-Inspired-Abstraction-in-embedded-cpp.md

 ## Why Filesystems?

-I became quite familiar the power of filesystems when writing [Stratify OS](https://github.com/StratifyLabs/StratifyOS).
+I became quite familiar with the power of filesystems when writing [Stratify OS](https://github.com/StratifyLabs/StratifyOS).
 Stratify OS is a POSIX based operating system for microcontrollers.
 POSIX was born out of a need to [standardize early Unix-like operating systems](https://en.wikipedia.org/wiki/POSIX).
 One of the core features of UNIX is treating many different constructs as files.
 In Unix, files, network sockets, and devices can all be read/written using the same API.
-As I was rethinking my C++ libraries, the idea of treating even more constructs like fails made complete sense.
+As I was rethinking my C++ libraries, the idea of creating even more constructs like fails made complete sense.
 In the [API framework](https://github.com/StratifyLabs/API), I extended the idea of file-like interaction to heap memory, a variable on the stack, or even callbacks.
 Doing this creates a universal API for data management regardless of the medium.

 ## A Buffered Approach

-The [API framework](https://github.com/StratifyLabs/API) is primarily designed to run on memory constrained systems (but can be used on anything POSIX compatible, including Windows).
-On memory constrained systems, there is a constant need to do operations with limited buffers.
+The [API framework](https://github.com/StratifyLabs/API) is primarily designed to run on memory-constrained systems (but can be used on anything POSIX compatible, including Windows).
+On memory-constrained systems, there is a constant need to do operations with limited buffers.
 For example, if I want to write a large file to a socket, I can't just load the whole file in RAM then send it.
 I need to load manageable chunks into RAM and send those chunks before reading more.
 The code looks something like this (just for illustration, not-compiled):

 ```c++
 int write_file_to_socket(int file_fd, int socket_fd, int file_size){